rajesh-neupane/rajesh-neupane.github.io/_posts/2025-11-01-non-parametric.md

+---
-# Why Non-Parametric Tests with Example
+title: ' Non-Parametric Test with Example'
+date: 2025-11-01
+permalink: /posts/non-parametric/
+tags:
+  - dairy
+  - modeling
+  - non-parametric
+---

 Non-parametric statistics can be thought of as a set of statistical models that minimize two things:
 1. The number of assumptions.